-Closure came in January 1962 and, by the 1980s, Smardale Gill had fallen into a state of disrepair.
-The desire of British Railways Board to demolish it drove the formation of the Northern Viaduct Trust in 1989.
-Grants of £503,000 helped towards a £¾m restoration project which was completed in 1992.
-This enabled a footpath to the opened across the deck.
+Closure came in January 1962 and, by the mid-1980s, masonry was falling from one of Smardale Gill's piers.
+The desire of British Rail Property Board to demolish it drove the formation of the Northern Viaduct Trust in 1989.
+Grants were secured which helped towards the cost of renovation, approaching £400.000.
+The work was completed in 1992, enabling a permissive path to the opened across the deck.
 Since December 1984, it has been protected by a Grade II* listing.

 In 2010, the Trust launched an appeal for funds to rewaterproof the deck and carry out additional repairs to the masonry, notably at the foot of one pier on its northern face.